danielpquinn/danielpquinn.github.io/data/resume.md

     </div>
     <div class="row">
       <div class="col-md-12">
         <p>Designed and built websites for local and national clients using Flash, CSS, and HTML.
-Created basic content management systems using PHP.
+Created basic content management systems with PHP.
 Assisted with visual design and layout of printed marketing material and POS displays.</p>
       </div>
     </div>
   </section>